Guidelines for and against

 There is no immigration reform embodying the principles named above.

-But the public employees who decide which immigration cases to take to
+But the ICE employees who decide which immigration cases to take to

 are hereby given some guidelines for deciding which cases to pursue

 All foreign nationals who come to the attention of

 will be registered with the Department of Homeland Security.